MiSTeX-devel/Main_MiSTeX/README.md

-# Main_MiSTy Main Binary Repo
+# Main_MiSTeX Main Binary Repo

-This repo serves as the home for the MiSTy Main binaries.
+This repo serves as the home for the MiSTeX Main binaries.